• Menu

 Rod weight comparison Sage ESN vs Orvis Clearwater

-The Orvis feels a little tip heavy compared to the Sage, the blank certainly has a thicker diameter, and you should try to balance the rod carefully to counter this.
+The Orvis feels a little tip heavy compared to the Sage.
+The blank certainly has a thicker diameter, and you should try to balance the rod carefully to counter this.
 I find the Orvis Mirage reel or Sage ESN reels both work well.
-If like me, you use a Sage ESN reel, then its perfectly balanced on the 10ft Clearwater without any of the Sage counter weights.
+Equally a Sage ESN reel is perfectly balanced on the 10ft Clearwater.
+Even without any of the Sage counter weights.
 That balance comes from using a minimal amount of backing and a nymphing line (low diameter).

 Tip recovery Sage ESN vs Clearwater